100km/pointage100km/doc/CONFIG.md

     - Optional: Do a rapid test of the app:
       - On the developper PC:
         - launch ./wipe
-        - set the start times of the races to now + 10 minutes.
+        - set the start times of the races to now + 10 minutes
         - push couchapps: cd couchapps && ./server_pushapps server LOGIN PASSWD
         - ensure couchdb is running on developper PC.
         - launch replicate 0